Former Trump strategist faces new charges

 Presidential pardons cover federal charges and do not prohibit state prosecutions.

-Bannon is expected to appear in a New York state court in Manhattan on Thursday.
+Mr Bannon was expected to appear in a New York state court in Manhattan on Thursday.

-In a statement on Tuesday night, Bannon called the New York case “nothing more than a partisan political weaponisation of the criminal justice system”.
+In a statement earlier this week, Mr Bannon called the New York case “nothing more than a partisan political weaponisation of the criminal justice system”.

-The state probe of Bannon began under Mr Bragg’s predecessor Cyrus Vance.
+The state probe of Mr Bannon began under Mr Bragg’s predecessor Cyrus Vance.

-Mr Bragg also inherited Vance’s probe into Trump’s namesake company, the Trump Organization, which along with longtime Chief Financial Officer Allen Weisselberg was charged with tax violations in July 2021.
+Mr Bragg also inherited Mr Vance’s probe into Trump’s namesake company, the Trump Organisation, which along with long-time chief financial officer Allen Weisselberg was charged with tax violations in July 2021.

-Weisselberg pleaded guilty in August to a variety of tax charges and the Trump Organization faces a trial scheduled to start in October.
+Weisselberg pleaded guilty in August to a variety of tax charges and the Trump Organisation faces a trial scheduled to start in October.

 But a New York judge dismissed the charges nine months later because they amounted to double jeopardy, or trying someone twice for the same conduct.